-Gingerols are the active substances in Ginger root extract.
+Gingerols are the active substances in gingerols powder.
 Scientific studies have demonstrated that Ginger is an excellent natural stomach-soother and digestive system tonic.
-In addition, Ginger possesses a number of constituents that may support healthy cardiovascular function, encourage a balanced immune system response, and may help to temporarily alleviate menstrual pain and osteoarthritic pain.
+In addition, Ginger possesses a number of constituents that may support healthy cardiovascular function, encourage a balanced immune system response, and may help to temporarily alleviate menstrual pain and osteoarthritis pain.

 Native to tropical Asia, ginger is a perennial cultivated in the tropical climates of Australia, Brazil, China, India, Jamaica, West Africa, and parts of the United States.
-The rhizome, which is used medicinally and as a culinary spice, is harvested at 6 to 20 months; taste and pungency increase with maturity.
-The plant carries a green-purple flower in terminal spikes; the flowers are similar in appearance to orchids.
-Historical uses for ginger include headaches and migraines, blood pressure and flow, chills, and colds.
+The rhizome, which is used medicinally and as a culinary spice, is harvested at 6 to 20 months.
+Its taste and pungency is increased with maturity.
+The plant carries a green-purple flower in terminal spikes, which are similar in appearance to orchids.
+Historical uses for ginger include curing headaches and migraines, blood pressure and flow, chills, and colds.

 Gingerols 5%, 10% HPLC